R-ODAF/R-ODAF_Health_Canada/README.md

 ## "Installing" the pipeline

 In the top level directory of the cloned repository, you can run the small utility install.sh (i.e., in a bash terminal, you can run `bash ./install.sh`).
-This will copy the default configuration file
+This will copy the default configuration file and populate some parameters.

-The “install.sh” script will create a config.yaml file, which you will need to customize (see below).
+Once `config.yaml` has been created, you will need to customize the parameters for your study.

 ## Setting up your configuration